 And especially like passing employment nondiscrimination ...

-in fairness, by the way, that is true of every single group of supporters that I have.
+And, in fairness, by the way, that is true of every single group of supporters that I have.
 I mean, there’s not a single constituency that doesn’t think we could be doing more.

 And true of every civil rights movement.

 I know one of the things that people were interested [in] — especially gay and transgender Americans — was passing employment nondiscrimination protections.
 But looking forward, it looks like most legislation, pro-LGBT, will be stalled in Congress.
 So as you look to much of the action that’s going to be happening in the courts — do you think that gays and lesbians and transgender people should have a heightened scrutiny status?

 Before I answer that question, let me just say there are still a lot of things we can do administratively even if we don’t pass things legislatively.
 So my ability to make sure that the federal government is an employer that treats gays and lesbians fairly, that’s something I can do, and sets a model for folks across the board.
 Our implementation ...